Kathy Augustine

 Kathy Marie Alfano Augustine (May 29, 1956 – July 11, 2006) was an American politician from Nevada.
 A Republican, Augustine served in the Nevada Assembly (1993–1995) and in the Nevada Senate (1995–1999).
-She was Nevada's first female State Controller, serving from 1999 until her 2006 death, except for a brief period of suspension during her 2004 impeachment trial which led to censure but not termination.
-She was murdered in 2006 by Chaz Higgs, her fourth husband, who was sentenced to life imprisonment with possibility of parole.
+She was Nevada's first female State Controller, serving from 1999 until her 2006 death, except for a brief period of suspension during her 2004 impeachment trial which led to censure but not termination from office.
+She was murdered in 2006 by Chaz Higgs, her fourth husband, who was sentenced to life imprisonment with the possibility of parole.

 Early life

 Augustine was born as Kathy Marie Alfano in Los Angeles, California, and was Italian-American.
 Her educational background included a bachelor's degree in political science from Occidental College, and a Master of Public Administration degree from California State University, Long Beach.
 While in college, she worked in Washington, D.C. as a Congressional intern.
 Prior to entering politics, Augustine worked for Delta Air Lines as a flight scheduler for twelve years, and briefly as a flight attendant, based out of Las Vegas, Nevada, after 1988.

 She had two short-lived marriages, both ending in divorce and one producing her daughter Dallas.
 Augustine married Delta Air Lines pilot Charles Augustine.
 They were married for seventeen years until his death from complications of a stroke on August 19, 2003.
 She had three stepchildren from her marriage to Charles.
 Three weeks after his death, she married William Charles "Chaz" Higgs on September 19, 2003, a critical care nurse who had been involved in Charles Augustine's care.

-On August 27, 2012, Dallas Augustine killed her wife, Jessie McCaskill, before killing herself at their Phoenix, Arizona home in a murder-suicide.

 Political career

 From 1993 to 1995, Augustine served one term in the Nevada Assembly.
-During the 1992 campaign, she was criticized for a campaign advertisement featuring a bad photograph of her African-American opponent (the same photograph, however, was used by her opponent in her own campaign literature).
+During the 1992 election campaign, she was criticized for a campaign advertisement featuring a bad photograph of her African-American opponent (the same photograph, however, was used by her opponent in her own campaign literature).
 Above descriptions of the two candidates' positions on various issues was a caption reading, "There is a real difference."
 Augustine served in the Nevada Senate from 1995 to 1999.
 In the 1994 state senate election, she defeated incumbent Lori Lipman Brown, and once again drew controversy for a campaign advertisement in which she accused Brown of being opposed to prayer and the Pledge of Allegiance.
 In fact, Brown, who is ethnically Jewish (though an atheist theologically), declined to participate in a prayer led by a Christian minister, and the accusation regarding Brown's opposition to the Pledge was false.
 In 1998, Augustine was elected as the state's first female State Controller, serving in that post until her death.
 In January 2004, George W. Bush administration officials advised Augustine that she was a finalist to become Treasurer of the United States; however, Anna Escobedo Cabral was subsequently nominated and confirmed as Treasurer.